Bokoblin/DUTS2-OOP-BokoRunner/README.md

 ### How to build ###

-Execute `build.sh` file or do, from Project folder :
-  - `mkdir build`
-  - `cd build`
-  - `cmake .. && make`
+#### Libraries requirements ####

+##### GNU/Linux #####

+You have two choices for GNU/Linux systems:
+- either manually install needed packages and use provided SFML lib (but incompatibility issues can occur)
+- either manually install "libsfml-dev" and use it instead of the provided one, it should download all necessary libs.

-Note : You may need to install some of the following packages, depending of your configuration, before building : <br>
+If you choose, the first option, you may need to install some of the following packages, depending of your configuration: <br>
 - g++-4.9
 - libopenal
 - libvorbis
+- libogg
+- libFLAC
+- libGL
+- libSM
-- libogg.so
+- libICE
-- libFLAC.so
+- libX11
-- libGL.so
+- libXext
-- libSM.so
+- libfreetype
-- libICE.so
+- libjpeg
-- libXrandr.so
+- libXrandr
 - libalut-dev
 - libxcb-image0
 - libudev-dev
 - libudev1

+If you choose the second option:
+- run `sudo apt-get install libsfml-dev` in your terminal (this should install SFML 2.4.2 and its dependencies)
+- comment the following line in CMakeLists.txt: `set(SFML_ROOT "${EXTERNAL_LIBS_ROOT}/SFML-2.4.2")`

+##### Windows #####

+You may need some libraries (.dll) to be installed in C:\Windows\System32 or put in same folder as executable:
+- OpenAL32.dll
+- sfml-graphics-2.dll or sfml-graphics-d-2.dll
+- sfml-window-2.dll or sfml-window-d-2.dll
+- sfml-audio-2.dll or sfml-audio-d-2.dll
+- sfml-system-2.dll or sfml-system-d-2.dll

+#### Building steps ####

+##### GNU/Linux #####

+Execute `build.sh` file or do, from Project folder :
+  - `mkdir build`
+  - `cd build`
+  - `cmake .. && make`

+##### Windows #####

+Unless you have all needed packages for the commands below, it is recommended to open the project in a cmake-based IDE like QTCreator or CLion, and to use the built-in run option.

 Notes:
 - The SFML library files were built with g++-4.9 <br>
-  So the project may only compile with g++-4.9 or clang (see next section for tested environments)<br>
+  So the project may only compile with g++-4.9 or clang (see next section for tested environments).<br>
 - You can use `update-alternatives` to change default g++ priority if needed.
 - On Windows, compiler and SFML version have to match 100%. <br>
   So, you must use *mingw-w64-6.1.0* to compile the project.